Understanding the Money Market Instruments in India

 4. Certificates of Deposit

 Another component of the money market is Certificates of Deposit.
 It was first used in 1989 to increase the range of money market instruments in India.
-This instrument offers greater flexibility to the investors to utilise their funds.
-It is issued in a dematerialised form against the deposited amount in a bank for some time.
-The RBI makes guidelines for CDs and updates them routinely.
+CDs can be issued obly by Scheduled Commercial Banks, Regional Rural Banks and Small Finance Banks.
+This instrument offers greater flexibility to investors to utilise their funds.
+It is issued by banks in a dematerialised form against the deposited amount in a bank for some time.
+The RBI has issued guidelines for CDs and updates them routinely.
 Companies, corporations, individuals, etc., can purchase them.
-The maturity period for these instruments varies in accordance with the issuing organisation.
-Usually, commercial banks offer a maturity period from seven days to a year, while financial institutions offer a maturity period from one to three years.
+The tenure of CDs range from seven days to one year

 Features

 • It is issued in Rs.
-1 lakh, and its multiples.
+5 lakh and its multiples.

 5. Repurchase Agreements